 Troubleshooting:

-• Inspect the hydraulic system for any visible leaks and repair or replace damaged hoses or fittings.
+- Inspect the hydraulic system for visible leaks and repair or replace damaged hoses or fittings.

 Mechanical or Air-Powered System Problems

-Mechanical dock levellers and air-powered dock levellers have their own sets of issues.
-For instance, misalignment, damaged springs, or air supply problems.
+Mechanical dock levellers and air-powered dock levellers have issues, such as misalignment, damaged springs, or problems with the air supply.

 Troubleshooting: